cortex-js/cortexjs.io/docs/compute-engine/06-guide-augmenting.md

 The simplest way to define a new symbol or function is to use LaTeX.

-For example, to define a new symbol $m$ with a value of $42$, you can use the following LaTeX expression:
+For example, to define a new symbol $m$ with a value of $42$, use the following LaTeX expression:

 ```js